 Businesses that invest heavily in customer service training may wonder why ongoing coaching is required?
 The same answer applies to sales training and sales coaching.
 The role of a coach is to work with staff on a personal level, help them identify areas of weakness.
 Then, teach them to put their knowledge into action.

-“Coaching is an interactive process that helps the other person improve, learn something new or take individual performance to the next level” explains Garret Norris, CEO of HBB Group and author of “Build a Healthy Business”.
+“Coaching is an interactive process that helps the other person improve, learn something new or take individual performance to the next level” explains Garret Norris, CEO of The KONA Group and author of “Build a Healthy Business”.
 “It is often an under-realised tool with which you can get the most out of your employees.”

 In order to optimise your customer service, you are likely to have to need to make certain changes.
 That includes, reducing waiting times and personalising the customer experience.
 This requires staff to not only learn new ideas, but to actually use the information on a daily basis.
 Put simply, if you want to make improvements to your customer service, you cannot afford for them to revert back to old habits.